Aitor-Quint-04/ATP-Match-Outcome-Prediction/README.md

   * **Red‑eye risk** (intercontinental + consecutive week).
   * **Travel fatigue score** (composite).
 * **Cold‑start pre‑1999** with historical seed (Jeff Sackmann): last seen date & tournament prior to 1999, and round normalization (**ER→R128**) for phase alignment.
+* **NOTE:** We used pre-seeding with data from Jeff Sackman due to budget and hardware limitations.
+This is completely optional, and I strongly recommend that anyone who can extract all the data from the ATP website across all years do so and skip the pre-seeding.
 * **Validation that mirrors reality**:

   * **Year‑wise cross‑validation (2000–2025)** with an **`id` guarantee** (both rows of a match stay together).